megalon/THE_BEAT_COP/README.md

 In my experience "apt-get install puredata" downloads vanilla version 0.46.7-3, which is outdated and will not work for THE BEAT COP.
 (Version 0.48 has some list processing functions that I use.)

+## Cool, but how do I use it?

+THE BEAT COP includes a comprehensive, interactive help file THE_BEAT_COP-help.pd

+You can also check out the demo videos that I've made on my youtube channel, [MegalonPureData](https://www.youtube.com/channel/UCRTrsMZ6f6HXOpgBpMisBiQ/videos)

+I hope to make a tutorial series soon.